emcmanus/flashsnes/README.markdown

 #### After modifying emitted AS3 ####
   - Run make-swc -- Ant target in `/build`
-  - Refresh and recompile flash project
+  - Clean and recompile flash project